medavox/articles/Toki Pona Retool.md

 New Grammar-Words
 -------------

-* question marker word - turns a statement into a question of whether the statement is so
+* question marker word - turns a statement into a question of whether the statement is so.
+   - a direct translation of the word would be 'is it that', or 'is the following true'
 * word meaning multiplier of next number word, so you can say 'four WORD twenty', 'five and twenty'
 * passivity marker? a word which means the verb is being done TO the object (eg 'po') so 'pana' means give, 'po pana' means is given (receive) 'utala' means attack, 'po utala' means is attacked
+* conversion/transformation/application transitive verb? to make something <adjective>?

 Word Name/Spelling Changes
 --------------------------